CHIRANJEEVICHETAN/Eagle-Notifier/README.md

 These configurations are stored in the `Setpoint` table and used by the alarm processing service to determine when to generate alarms.

+## Meter Readings Feature

+The meter readings functionality allows monitoring and analysis of electrical parameters from connected equipment.
+This feature provides real-time and historical data visualization, along with comprehensive reporting capabilities.

+### Meter Reading Parameters

+The system monitors and records the following electrical parameters:
+- **Voltage** (V): Supply voltage measurements
+- **Current** (A): Current consumption measurements
+- **Frequency** (Hz): Power frequency measurements
+- **Power Factor**: Ratio of real power to apparent power
+- **Energy** (kWh): Energy consumption measurements
+- **Power** (kW): Real power consumption measurements

+### Data Collection

+Meter readings are collected from the SCADA system and stored in a dedicated `meter_readings` table with the following structure:
+- `meter_id`: Unique identifier for each reading
+- `voltage`, `current`, `frequency`, `pf`, `energy`, `power`: Electrical parameters
+- `created_at`: Timestamp when the reading was recorded

+### User Interface Components

+The meter readings feature includes several user interface components:

+1. **Live Readings**: Real-time display of current electrical parameters
+2. **Historical View**: Browsing past readings with customizable time filters:
+   - Predefined filters (24h, 3d, 7d, 30d)
+   - Custom date range selection
+3. **Report Generation**: Creating Excel reports with:
+   - Customizable date ranges
+   - Parameter selection
+   - Custom report titles
+   - Downloadable Excel files

+### Threshold Monitoring

+The system allows administrators to configure limits for each electrical parameter:
+- **High Limits**: Upper thresholds that trigger alerts when exceeded
+- **Low Limits**: Lower thresholds that trigger alerts when values fall below them

+When a parameter exceeds its configured limits, the system automatically generates notifications to alert operators.

+### Report Generation

+The meter report generation feature allows users to:
+1. Select a date range for the report
+2. Choose which parameters to include
+3. Customize the report title
+4. Generate and download an Excel file containing the selected data
+5. Access previously generated reports

+Reports are stored in the database and can be downloaded or shared directly from the mobile application.

+### Mobile Experience

+The meter readings feature is fully integrated into the mobile application with:
+- Responsive design for various screen sizes
+- Dark/light theme support
+- Pull-to-refresh functionality
+- Infinite scrolling for history browsing
+- Interactive date pickers for custom ranges
+- Optimized performance with virtualized lists

 ## User Roles

 The system implements a role-based access control system with two primary roles: